SeanTangney/Battleship/README.md

     - Click on Deploy

 # Credits
+- Codeacademy tutorials to help me understand the process of coding this game.
 - My mentor for the continuous help and feedback.
 - Code Institute for the deployment terminal.